Sungrebe: Taxonomy

 There is some debate where the finfoot family, Heliornithidae, fits within Gruiformes.
 The Sibley–Ahlquist taxonomy of birds, based on DNA-DNA Hybridization, suggested that they are sister taxa to limpkins, the Aramidae, and even placed the limpkins within Heliornithidae in 1990.
 However, more recent genetic analyses suggests that limpkins are sister taxa to cranes, the Gruidae, and that finfeet are instead sister taxa to rails, the Rallidae.
 Other studies suggest that finfeet and the Afro-Madagascan flufftails, a group originally thought to be nested within rails, form a lineage called Sarothruridae that separated from each other at the end of the Eocene, probably in Africa.
 Sarothruridae, in turn, is considered a sister clade to Rallidae.

 Within Heliornithidae, sungrebes are sister to the Asian finfoot, rather than the geographically closer African finfoot, according to the results of both Mitochondrial and Nuclear DNA sequencing.
 This adds credence to the idea that finfeet moved from an African origin into Eurasia and then across Beringia and through North America to reach South America, rather than coming across the Atlantic from Africa, or having evolved on Gondwana, separated with the shifting of the continents, and moved north into Laurasia from there.
 This would also explain the absence of finfeet from Australia, and the success of the Sungrebe at colonizing the continental Neotropics while failing to colonize any major Caribbean islands that do not have glacial land bridges to the mainland.

+Fossil record

+The genus Heliornis appears to have had a wider distribution in the past; a 14 million year-old fossil humerus attributed to Heliornis aff. fulica has been described from the Middle Miocene-aged Pungo River Formation of North Carolina, USA.
+This is the earliest known finfoot fossil, and its discovery raises questions as to whether the thus-far undiscovered South American ancestors of sungrebes moved into North America well before the Great American Interchange, or if they instead came across Beringia and then moved into South America when the Isthmus of Panama formed.
+The phylogenetic divergence patterns of finfeet, which indicate that the sungrebe is most closely related to the Asian finfoot, support the latter theory.